slatedocs/slate/source/index.html.md

 }
 ```

-An `AuthenticationExcepption` is thrown if the password is wrong or the user has not been registered.
+An `AuthenticationException` is thrown if the password is wrong or the user has not been registered.
 Once the user is logged in, you can perform file system operations such as create directories, upload/download files.

 ## Create a New Directory